rg-3/tenv.rb/README.md

 ## <a id='screencast'>Demo video</a>

-I recorded a video that demos the `archive-timeline` command, I recommend watching it to get a feel twenv.rb and its built-in commands.
+I recorded a video that demos the `archive-timeline` command, I recommend watching it to get a feel for twenv.rb and its built-in commands.

 <a href="https://asciinema.org/a/vPN5pnaPDX5185tQisxagsLWN" target='_blank'>
   <img src="https://asciinema.org/a/vPN5pnaPDX5185tQisxagsLWN.svg">